kevinyswong/kevinyswong.github.io/index.md

 mantras.
 </blockquote>
 Listen to both sides!
 What a great idea that seems to come from common sense!
-But those who know too well how people are will immediately lapse into disappointment.
-Did Nietzsche not write HUMAN, ALL TOO HUMAN?

 And what is the racialized experience like?
 Step back to 1992, when I, then -1 years old, frolicking in the ether and couldn't wait to materialize, about